 Larger, professional-oriented mixers tend to be built like tanks, with the size to match.
 However, if you’re a streamer, who works at home in relatively limited space, then you’d probably economize a bit, and consider acquiring a compact model.

-The list we’ve compiled serves as an overview of currently the best USB audio mixers on the market.
-Although we’ve focused our attention primarily on streamers as a target audience, many of the featured models are also great for podcasters, amateur or professional musicians, and others.
+The list I’ve compiled serves as an overview of currently the best USB audio mixers on the market.
+Although I’ve focused my attention primarily on streamers as a target audience, many featured models are also great for podcasters, amateur or professional musicians, and others.

-They come in different price ranges and with different sets of features and technical specifications.
+As you can see, they come in different price ranges and with varying sets of features and technical specifications.
 However, the one thing they all have in common is uncompromising quality and functionality.
-In other words, whether you’re looking for a budget-friendly device for some light streaming, or you have more serious ambitions – you’ll most likely find the solution on our list.